sneakin/MrRobOboto/README.md

 Usage
 ---

 Mr. Rob Oboto comes with many many commands.
 Look inside `./bin/`.
 Each supports a `-help` argument that prints out a description and list of arguments.
 Most commands are robot related while some manage a coordinator and others are for fun.

+Most robot commands support movement checkpoints and rollbacks.
+For example: if the robot tries to fill an area that was not cleared, he will stop and move back to where he booted waiting for instruction.
+The checkpoints can be managed with the `path` and `rollback` commands.

 A few commands also provide background services.
 These have `rc` scripts to automatically start them upon boot.
+You have to install everything to your root disk before you can use `rc service enable`.
+Look in `./etc/rc.d/` to see what services are available.